MI-RADS: Mentorship in Radiology

 SPONSORS

-We thank FUJI FILM Canada for their generous support of the MI-RADS virtual open house on May 10th, 2022.
+We thank FUJI FILM Canada for their generous support of the MI-RADS in 2022 and 2023.

 REFERENCES